YahooArchive/mojito-pipeline/README.md

 Before dispatching a mojit, Pipeline passes the mojit's children's data through `ac.params.body().children`.
 The mojit is responsible for passing the children to its own view; this allows the mojit to process the children if necessary.
 Each child object contains the child's reached states, and a `toString` method, which returns the html.
 Note that individual child objects should not be modified, since they used internally by Pipeline.

-**Note**: Unless a child's html needs to be modified, It is unecessary to call a child object's `toString` method since when the object is passed to the view, the rendering engine automatically calls `toString` on objects.
-Also calling `toString` before a mojit is rendered, will result in a placeholder div, forcing the mojit to be embeded on the client side.
+**Note**: Unless a child's html needs to be modified, It is unnecessary to call a child object's `toString` method since when the object is passed to the view, the rendering engine automatically calls `toString` on objects.
+Also calling `toString` before a mojit is rendered, will result in a placeholder div, forcing the mojit to be embedded on the client side.

 **Example Controller**